VoltKraft/PBS_Chunk_Checker/README.md

 Defaults: `2 × CPU cores`, capped at `32`.

 You can change the value in interactive mode by pressing `o` (Options) or by passing `--threads N` on the command line.
 Within the Options overlay you can also toggle emoji output (equivalent to `--no-emoji`) using the Space key.
+You can additionally enable showing a short guest label derived from the latest snapshot comment next to each VM/CT ID via the Options overlay or the `--show-comments` flag.

 ### Portable execution (no local file)
 Stream the script from GitHub and execute it immediately.